du82/quartz-1/content/index.md

 I think you should read about [[The tragedy of Discord]] and why you should not use it for your community.

 ### About me
-I am an average guy who cares a lot about #privacy and #sovereignty and has worked for multiple companies that develop encrypted #chat-apps.
+I am an aspiring generalist (in the field of computer science) who cares a lot about #privacy and #sovereignty and has worked for multiple companies that develop encrypted #chat-apps.